Lane Kenworthy, The Good Society

 Prioritizing is difficult.
 If we ask 100 people to rank-order these various ends, we might well get 100 different orderings.
 Libertarians privilege freedom.1 Utilitarians emphasize happiness.2 Marxists tend to focus on material needs.3 For many conservatives, safety and order get top billing.4 The Declaration of Independence prized “life, liberty, and the pursuit of happiness.”
 The French Revolution highlighted “liberty, equality, fraternity.”
 Communitarians emphasize civic engagement and social connections.5 For proponents of the “capabilities approach,” opportunity takes center stage.6 Environmentalists emphasize planetary survival.

 Is there an objective way to decide?
 The best-known device is John Rawls’ “original position.”
 In A Theory of Justice, Rawls asks us to imagine we will be born into the world without knowing what our assets, abilities, and preferences will be.
 Rawls concluded that a rational person in this scenario would privilege basic liberties, equality of opportunity, and the maximum possible well-being of least well-off.7 Rawls’ conclusion isn’t universally shared, however.
-And his notion of the well-being of those at the bottom in effect lumps together a number of the ends in the above list, such as economic security, housing, safety, and happiness.
+And his notion of the well-being of those at the bottom in effect lumps together several of the ends in the above list, such as economic security, housing, and safety.

 Existing societies reinforce the conclusion that there is nothing close to a consensus about which of these desiderata to prioritize.
 Modern rich countries strive for varying combinations.8